jussi-kalliokoski/audiolib.js/specs/generators.md

 --------

 This document describes how GENERATOR extensions to audiolib.js should be designed, and what functionality they should provide.
-GENERATPR extensions are used as a means to be generate buffers or samples.
+GENERATOR extensions are used as a means to be generate buffers or samples.

 GENERATOR
 ------